mwaylabs/generator-m-ionic/docs/contribute/contribution_guide.md

-yo m-ionic --ios-only # in conjunction with --skip-prompts yo m-ionic --android-only # in conjunction with --skip-prompts yo m-ionic --no-cordova # in conjunction with --skip-prompts, no platforms/plugins
+yo m-ionic --ios-only # in conjunction with --skip-prompts yo m-ionic --android-only # in conjunction with --skip-prompts yo m-ionic --no-cordova # in conjunction with --skip-prompts, no platforms/plugins yo m-ionic --ionic-platform # in conjunction with --skip-prompts

 ```

 ## Inspiration